lkiesow/opencast_nginx/README.md

 ============================

-This Ansible role installs and prepares Nginx as reverse proxy for Opencast. if no certificate is present, this role deploys a dummy certificate which allows Nginx
+This Ansible role installs and prepares Nginx as reverse proxy for Opencast.
+If no certificate is present, this role deploys a dummy certificate which allows Nginx to start up.

 Role Variables
 --------------